any-docs/css/content/reference/properties/transition-duration/index.md

 ### Values

 - `<time>`
-  - Is a {{cssxref("&lt;time&gt;")}} denoting the amount of time the transition from the old value of a property to the new value should take.
+  - Is a `&lt;time&gt;` denoting the amount of time the transition from the old value of a property to the new value should take.
 A time of `0s` indicates that no transition will happen, that is the switch between the two states will be instantaneous.
 A negative value for the time renders the declaration invalid.

 ## Formal definition